Extensions of Real-Weighted Fractional Arboricity: Abstract

-and hence an explicit effective resistance-based upper bound on $\Acal_c(G)$.
+We study a conductance-weighted arboricity $\Acal_c(G)$ for a finite simple undirected graph $G=(V,E,c)$ with a conductance assignment $c:E\to(0,\infty)$.
+This functional reduces to the fractional arboricity $\gamma(G)$ when $c\equiv 1$, is isomorphism invariant, monotone under taking subgraphs and adding edges, positively homogeneous, and convex.
+We also prove sharp global bounds with attainment at a connected subgraph.
+On the analytic side, we introduce a local variant and derive conductance--resistance inequalities using effective resistances in the ambient network, which in turn yields an upper bound and hence an explicit effective resistance-based upper bound on $\Acal_c(G)$.
 On the structural side, we describe the algebraic behavior of $\Acal_c(G)$.
-We show that under edge-disjoint union, $\Acal_c(G)$ behaves as a max invariant: for a finite disjoint union of weighted graphs one has $\Acal_c(G)= \max_i \Acal_{c_i}(G_i)$.
+We show that under edge-disjoint unions of graphs, $\Acal_c(G)$ behaves as a max invariant: for a finite disjoint union of weighted graphs one has $\Acal_c(G)= \max_i \Acal_{c_i}(G_i)$.
 In particular, disjoint union induces a commutative idempotent monoid structure at the level of isomorphism classes, with $\Acal_c(G)$ idempotent with respect to this operation.
 We also provide a computational exhibit on the hypercube family $Q_d$, including random conductance sampling, illustrating numerical evaluation of the resulting resistance-based bound.

 \textbf{Keywords.} Weighted arboricity, conductance, effective resistance, electrical networks, spanning trees, monoids.

 \textbf{MSC (2020).} Primary 05C05, 05C42; Secondary 05C21, 05C22, 90C35.